betanddontcare/RouteMighty/README.md

 \frac{vWidth}{2} + \frac{vSpacing}{2} + vTireWidth < \frac{3width}{2}
 ```

-In addition, the condition of no contact with the limiting object whose distance from the center of the roadway is ```limits``` must also be met:
+In addition, the condition of no contact with the limiting object whose distance from the center of the roadway is ```min(limits)``` must also be met:

 ```math
 vWidth - width < min(limits)